This list identifies some of the best romance cover artists from the 20th century and are names that devoted fan should be familiar with.

 Duillo was not ashamed to be sexy and outrageous with her art.
 She embraced camp to the hilt.
 Her reverence for beauty and perfection made her creative style a wonder to behold.

 Duillo’s technique was marked by hyper-realism, unparalleled attention to detail, and a vast palette of colors.

 Elaine would paint light hues onto a black canvas.
 This achieved stunning results for elements such as platinum-blonde or red-gold flowing waves of hair or sumptuous, satin gowns that looked like one could touch them.

 Duillo worked in acrylics and oils.
 She placed her signature, “Elaine,” as close to the bodies as possible.

-Her daughter Melissa Duillo-Gallo also produced romance covers, in a manner similar to Elaine’s.
+Her daughter, Melissa Duillo-Gallo, also produced romance covers like Elaine’s.